fullscreen-triangle/four-sided-triangle/README.md

 - Knowledge prioritization based on relevance to the current query
 - Confidence scoring for retrieved knowledge elements

+**Specialized Models**:
+- **BioMedLM (stanford-crfm/BioMedLM-2.7B)**: A model trained on PubMed specifically for biomechanics and physiology, small enough for efficient LoRA and PEFT fine-tuning on specialized corpora.
+Serves as the base for the Scientific-Sprint-LLM.
+- **Mixtral (mistralai/Mixtral-8x22B-Instruct-v0.1)**: Provides comprehensive general sports statistics and reasoning capabilities, with access to Olympic data.
+Deployed behind GPU quota controls.
+- **Phi-3-mini (microsoft/Phi-3-mini-4k-instruct)**: Acts as a lightweight fallback option for low-latency paths or CPU-only deployments.

 #### Stage 3: Parallel Reasoning
 **Purpose**: Applies mathematical and logical reasoning to the problem space.